petroivankiv/hapi-chatbot-app/README.md

 - In the fulfillment section add url of the server and a path
 - Add route to the server to handle request from the dialog flow

+### TODO
+- Try to fix fulfillment: package requires body of the request, hapi by default has payload
+- Add build web to the heroku server

 ### 1. Download example and install dependencies

 Download this example: